Updated May 2017

-El Gallo is the only one remaining of three that were originally opened in the 1930s, with their own small bodega (still existing) supplying finos and olorosos from the DO Montilla Moriles.
+Taberna El Gallo is the only one remaining of three that were originally opened in the 1930s, with their own small bodega (still existing) supplying finos and olorosos from the DO Montilla Moriles.
 The atmosphere and style of that time has been preserved in the bar, which seems very much one for the locals.
-Normally I’d hang out at the bar, but our feet were tired from a long morning spent at the Madinat al-Zahra so we opted to sit at a table in the back section.
-There I became intrigued by the little “call buttons” above each table, which I presumed were no longer in service.
-But when I made this comment to one of the waiters he gave me a demonstration – they still work loud and clear!
-Though the fellow at the next table, clearly a regular, said that the waiters hate them and prefer you to just shout PEPE!!!!! in the direction of the bar.
+Normally I’d choose to hang out at the bar, but if your feet are tired you can opt to sit at a table in the back section, which are actually two small dining areas.
+I love the little “call buttons” above each table, which I first assumed were no longer in service.
+But when I asked one of the waiters he gave me a demonstration – they still work loud and clear! – though the fellow at the next table, clearly a regular, told me that the waiters hate them and prefer you to just shout PEPE!!!!! in the direction of the bar.
 Heh.

 Maria Cristina 6

 Tel 957 471 780

 Food 8 | Wine 8 | Service 8 | Ambiance 9

 “un medio” of fino, or half of a quarter of a litre “un cuartillo”

 berenjenas fritas (aubergine frites)

 flamenquín cordobés with chips